bz-technology/microphite/README.md

 an error_handler is useful for logging failure events.

     handler = Proc.new { |error| Rails.logger.error "Microphite error: #{error.message}" }
-    client = Microphite::Client::Socket.net(host: '...', error_handler: handler)
+    client = Microphite::Client::Socket.new(host: '...', error_handler: handler)

 Construct a no-op/dummy client.
 This is useful in development.
 You can leave client API calls in-place and the dummy client will behave appropriately.

-    # Initializer options are still accepted for the dummy client, but no data
+    # Initializer options are accepted, but no data is written
-    # is ever written by it
     client = Microphite::Client::Dummy.new(host: 'blah', ...)

-Send complete data points
+Send data points

     client.write('some.key': 300, 'another.key': 25)